flancian/garden/mathematical models.md

-- perhaps we are all mathematical models or
+- perhaps we are all mathematical models, or so